Dathu-Programs/.github/profile/README.md

 # Dathu

+- Dathu language is
+  using technology it now
+  self builds

+~ Dathu is a own program language started 2026

+~ Dathu is running SQL
+~ Dathu is Running Mobile Os
+~ Dathu is Web Server
+~ Dathu is Quantum Logic
+~ Dathu is Database Synch
+~ Dathu is a own Jwt Compiler
+~ Dathu is make logic three fast
+~ Dathu is envolve as software Backbone
+~ Dathu is Database

+# Dathu

  Explain Dathu started in 2025  december from a tiny vigilant none writen terminology and was a operative system in January